victor-istomin/c-with-crosses/content/posts/ref-qualifiers.md

     // this one was fine: a temporary will be destroyed after the max() calcualtion
     // return max(loadImage(i).data());
     MyRawImage image = loadImage(i);
     return max(image.data());    // <-- would be nice to avoid creating a named variable here }

 int main(int, char**)
 {
     constexpr static int pattern = 0x12;
     constexpr static Pixel pixelPattern = Pixel { pattern, pattern, pattern };
+    auto isGood = [](const Pixel& p) { return p == pixelPattern; };

     Pixel maxPixel = was_fine(pattern);
     assert(maxPixel == pixelPattern);

+    std::vector<Pixel> pixels = suboptimal_performance(pattern);
+    assert(pixels.end() == std::ranges::find_if_not(pixels, isGood));

     MyRawImage img = was_problematic(pattern);
-    auto isGood = [](const Pixel& p) { return p == pixelPattern; };
     assert(img.data().end() == std::ranges::find_if_not(img.data(), isGood));
 }

 {{< /highlight >}}
 Just a few comments, as usual:
  - `was_problematic` method is now good, since there is no temporary access.
 It utilizes _const lvalue reference lifetime extension_: the return value is bound to a `const MyRawImage& image`, thus extending its lifetime to match that of the reference.
 So the `data()` call is safe;
  - on the other hand, the `was_fine` method had to introduce an unnecessary lvalue variable for the temporary.
 While it may not seem like a significant problem, it violates the principle of keeping the scope of variables as small as possible.
-Ideally, it would have been preferable to maintain the temporary's lifetime within a single full-expression, but unfortunately, it didn't work out that way.
+Ideally, it would have been preferable to maintain the temporary's lifetime within a single full-expression, but unfortunately, it didn't work out that way;
+ - and the code inside `suboptimal_performance` definitely looks like a candidate for optimization.

  ### Explicitly enable the member function call on rvalues